SaveliDarhel/EvidencePojistnychUdalosti/README.md

 To run this application you need:

-- Java 11
+- Java 8
 - Apache NetBeans IDE 12.6 (or any other IDE where you can work with Spring Boot)
-- MySQL
+- MySQL server
-- Your browser
+- Your browser (Chrome)